Romain-Puech-BX24/JPEG-Python-no-library/README.md

 # JPEG-Python-no-library
 A program implementing the JPEG format in Python, using the most advanced compression techniques published and no library.

-From PPM ASCII to JPEG, it performs:
+From PPM ASCII to JPEG, it performs: \n
 -PPM reading and tokenization
 -RGB to YCbCr conversion & channel separation -Subsampling on the Cb and Cr channels